YRNEHENRY/AI_Project/README.md

 If a part of the chessboard is no longer accessible by the opponent, he will take the player's color.
 The game ends when each square of the board is taken.

+> Of course your opponent will be our AI 🙃

 ## About us
 We're two computer sciences students and this project is our exam.